-Megatrends: Why the four seasons of cryptocurrency matter to investors
+Why the four seasons of crypto matter to investors

-Summary: Will the cryptocurrency bear market ever end?
+Summary: Is the cryptocurrency bull market nearing an end?
 The four ‘seasons’ of crypto’s historical trading cycle may hold the answers.

 Learn more about cryptocurrency's seasonality.

-While cryptocurrency used to make headlines for its dizzying highs and instant millionaires, these days it's in the news for lost fortunes, exchange bankruptcies, and business fraud.
-As investors monitor the crypto bear market, now is a good time to search for insights from past cryptocurrency trading cycles to understand what may lie ahead.
+Headlines about cryptocurrency have seemed nearly ubiquitous lately, with enthusiasm frequently soaring.
+Bitcoin has jumped to record highs and then retreated, only to reach new milestone again—and questions have emerged around when the rally will end.
+As investors monitor the crypto market, now is a good time to search for insights from past cryptocurrency trading cycles to understand what may lie ahead.

 How halving impacts crypto supply

-Bitcoin is the leading cryptocurrency and in many ways acts as a proxy for the overall crypto market.
-One unique thing about bitcoin is that it is designed to go through a process called ‘halving.’
-This means that every four years, the number of bitcoins created every ten minutes is cut in half.
-Eventually when there is a total of 21 million bitcoins in existence, no more bitcoins will be mined.
-This process was designed to create scarcity so bitcoin can maintain their value.
+Bitcoin is one of the leading cryptocurrencies and in many ways acts as a proxy for the overall crypto market.
+One unique thing about bitcoin is that it is designed to go through a process called “halving.”
+This means that every four years, the number of bitcoins created every 10 minutes is cut in half.
+The quadrennial halving most recently occurred in April 2025 and will continue until there is a total of 21 million bitcoins in existence.
+This process was designed to create scarcity so bitcoins maintain their value.

-By intentionally limiting the supply of new bitcoin, the shortage caused by the halving can affect the price of bitcoin to potentially spur a bull run.
-There have been three bull runs on bitcoin since its inception in 2011, each lasting twelve to eighteen months after the preceding halving.
+By intentionally limiting the supply of bitcoin, halving can affect the price of bitcoin to spur a bull run.
+There have been four halvings since bitcoin’s inception in 2011, and each has kicked off a bull run that spanned anywhere from 12 to 18 months.

 What are the four seasons of crypto?

 • Summer: Historically, most of bitcoin’s gains come directly after the halving.
-This bull run period starts with the halving event and ends once the price of bitcoin hits its prior peak.
+This “summer” period starts with the halving event and ends once the price of bitcoin hits its prior peak.
+Historically, this period has lasted about five months, on average.

 • Fall: Once the price surpasses the old high, it tends to attract interest from the media, new investors, and businesses, which can then drive prices even higher.
-The fall period represents the time between when the old high is passed and a new high is reached, which signals that the bull market has run its course.
+The “fall” represents the time between when the old high is passed and a new high is reached, which signals that the bull market has run its course.
+Under this framework, bitcoin entered “fall” in December 2024.
+Historically, crypto fall has lasted 10 months, on average, but the current period has already spanned longer than that.

-• Winter: The inevitable bear market of decline comes when investors decide to lock in their gains, causing prices to drop while scaring off new investment.
-The winter period takes place between when the new peak is reached and the price of bitcoin hits its next bottom.
-There have been three winters since 2011, lasting about 13 months each.
+• Winter: The inevitable bear market comes when investors decide to lock in their gains, causing prices to drop while scaring off new investment.
+This “winter” period takes place between when the new high is reached and the price of bitcoin hits its next bottom.
+There have been four crypto winters since 2011, each lasting about 13 months, with sharp declines similar in magnitude to that of US equities during the Great Depression.

 Crypto Season